OpenDSA/OpenDSA/RST/en/Glossary.rst

       For input size :math:`n`, a growth rate of :math:`cn` (for :math:`c` any positive constant).
 In other words, the cost of the associated function is linear on the input size.

+   linear index
+      A form of :term:`indexing` that stores
+      :term:`key-record pairs <key-record pair>` in a sorted array.
+      Typically this is used for an index to a large collection of records stored on disk, where the linear index itself might be on disk or in main memory.
+      It allows for efficient search (including for :term:`range queries <range query>`, but it is not good for inserting and deleting entries in the array.
+      Therefore, it is an ideal indexing structure when the system needs to do range queries but the collection of records never changes once the linear index has been created.

    linear order
       Another term for :term:`total order`.